edgio-docs/edgio-docs/src/pages/guides/app_security/security_applications.md

     applied.

-    If you have not already created the desired bot rule, you can save your Security Application Manager configuration, [create a bot rule](Bot-Rules.htm#BotRuleAdministration), edit your Security
+    If you have not already created the desired bot rule, you can save your Security Application configuration, [create a bot rule](Bot-Rules.htm#BotRuleAdministration), edit your Security
     Application Manager configuration, and then resume this procedure.